agrenier-gnss/OpenTopo/README.md

 ### Software

 Code for the hardware is currently developped in Arduino, and run into the ESP8266EX Board.
-Code for phone or computer will surely be developped in Web.
+Code for phone or computer will be developped in JavaScript.